By Stu Chisholm, “The Complete DJ”

 “Respect yourself” – The Staple Singers

 A DJ who serves their clients best also serve themselves.
 It’s hard to deliver the performance of a lifetime if you’re not in good shape, both mentally and physically.
 How is your energy level?
 Are you eating well?
 Drinking enough water?
 Getting enough exercise?
 (Seeing your massage therapist?)
 Do you stress out easily and carry it with you?
-How do you feel about gig day; are you excited and “can’t wait to get at ‘em”, or are you dragging, with a case of the “I do’wannas”?
+How do you feel about gig day; are you excited and “can’t wait to get at ‘em”, or are you dragging, with a case of the “I don’t wannas”?

-Changing our habits is about the hardest thing there is, but when I decided to lose some weight and become more active, I took a page from Randy Bartlett’s playbook: I didn’t change everything at once, but took it one small step – 1% – at a time.
+Changing our habits is just about the hardest thing there is, but when I decided to lose some weight and become more active, I took a page from Randy Bartlett’s playbook: I didn’t change everything at once but took it one small step – 1% – at a time.
 After all, I hadn’t become unhealthy and out-of-shape overnight, so I knew I wasn’t going to fix everything overnight either!
 But, as the old saying goes, every journey begins with one small step.
 The idea is to then keep going.